Fast Polynomial Kernel Classification for Massive Data: Introduction

 For large-scale regression tasks, some scalable learning schemes including localized kernel ridge regression \cite{Meister2016}, distributed learning \cite{Zhang2015}, learning with sub-sampling \cite{Gittens2016}, have been proposed to tackle massive data.
 All these schemes are rigorously justified to significantly reduce the computational burden of classical learning schemes such as kernel methods \cite{Taylor2004} and neural networks \cite{Hagan1996} without sacrificing their generalization performances very much.
 In fact, it has been proved in \cite{Meister2016,Lin2017-DRLS,Lin2017-CA,Rudi2015} that these scalable schemes can achieve the optimal learning rates for kernel approaches in the framework of statistical learning theory \cite{Cucker2007}.

 From regression to classification, the least-square fitting schemes are frequently replaced by the margin theory \cite{Taylor2004}.
 As a consequence, loss functions are changed from least-squares to margin-based functions such as the hinge loss for support vector machine (SVM) \cite{Taylor2004}, logistic loss for logistic regression \cite{Menard2002}, and exponential loss for boosting \cite{Freund1997}.
-As a result, the proposed approaches for regression are no more efficient for massive data classification.
-Based on the maximal margin principle, there have been several scalable algorithms for classification, including distributed SVM \cite{Forero2010} , localized SVM \cite{Dumpert2018}, sequential minimal optimization (SMO) \cite{Platt1999} and classification with sub-sampling \cite{Chien2010}.
+As a result, the proposed approaches for regression are no longer efficient for massive data classification.
+Based on the maximal margin principle, there have been several scalable algorithms for classification, including distributed SVM \cite{Forero2010} , localized SVM \cite{Dumpert2018}, sequential minimal optimization (SMO) \cite{Platt1999}, classification with sub-sampling \cite{Chien2010,Rudi2015,Rudi2017}, SVM with approximated feature maps \cite{Magi2009,Veldaldi2010,Veldaldi2012,Kar2012}, and SVM with random features \cite{Rahimi2007,Vempati2010,Pham2013}.
 Although these classification schemes can reduce the computational complexity of SVM and perform well in some special classification tasks, their performance is sensitive to involved parameters and thus, they generally require delicate parameter-selection strategies, which usually brings huge computations in the training process.
 Furthermore, most of them lack theoretical verifications on the generalization ability, which hinders practitioners' spirits to use them in massive data classifications.